ZhuominChen0819/ZhuominChen0819.github.io/pages/projects.md

 June, 2023
 : * I presented a poster (30-sec poster preview talk) about marine habitat shift predictions at the <i><b>Gordon Research Conference-Coastal Ocean Dynamics</b></i>, Bryant University, RI

-#### **Ongoing Projects:**
-1. Marine habitat shifts jointly constrained by ocean temperature and dissolved oxygen
-:  I am currently working on investigating <i>marine habitat shifts</i> in large marine ecosystems around the North America, using a novel suite of initialized retrospective Earth System Model with embedded ocean biogeochemistry (CESM-DPLE).
-This study also identifies mechanistic controls to the predictability from the physical and biogeochemical driver variables across different marine species.
-2. Future changes in the Mid-Atlantic Bight Cold Pool :  I am also working on investigating future changes in the Mid-Atlantic Bight Cold Pool, using dynamically downscaled high-resolution models under high-emission scenario SSP5-8.5.
-3. Future projections in the Gulf Stream Warm-Core Rings :  I am also working on investigating projections of changes in the Gulf Stream Warm-Core Rings using dynamically downscaled high-resolution models under high-emission scenario SSP5-8.5.
-4. Tracking Source Waters for the Northeast U.S. Shelf (NES) Bottom waters
-:  I am also working on tracking source waters of the NES bottom waters based on water mass characteristics, using a reanalysis dataset.
-This study also investigates relationships with Gulf Stream warm core rings.

 #### **Previous Projects:**
 {: .t60 }